Search

 The inclusion of workplace health and safety into the Canadian Criminal Code (via the Westray Bill (Bill-C-45)) provided rules for attributing criminal liability to organizations, including corporations, their representatives, and those who direct the work of others.

-The amendment added Section 217.1 to the Criminal Code which reads:
+The Section 217.1 of the Criminal Code reads:

 "217.1 Every one who undertakes, or has the authority, to direct how another person does work or performs a task is under a legal duty to take reasonable steps to prevent bodily harm to that person, or any other person, arising from that work or task."

-This section created rules for establishing criminal liability to organizations for the acts of their representatives, and established a legal duty for all persons "directing the work of others" to take reasonable steps to ensure the safety of workers and the public.
+This section established rules for establishing criminal liability to organizations for the acts of their representatives and established a legal duty for all persons "directing the work of others" to take reasonable steps to ensure the safety of workers and the public.

-What are some senior management responsibilities for OH&S?
+What are some health and safety responsibilities for directors or senior managers?

 Back to top

-While exact responsibilities will vary, those with the role of senior management should:
+While exact responsibilities will vary based on jurisdiction, those with the role of senior management should:

-• Provide adequate resources for implementing, maintaining, and improving the OH&S program.
+• Provide adequate resources for implementing, maintaining, and improving the health and safety program.

-• Appoint management representatives (managers and supervisors) with defined roles, authority, and responsibility, including responsibilities for the OH&S program.
+• Appoint competent management representatives (managers and supervisors) with defined roles, authority, and responsibility, including responsibilities for the health and safety program.

 • Define roles and responsibilities, establish accountability, and delegate authority for implementing the program.